krishnanagori/delta-demo/README.md

 # delta-demo
-this for demo git &amp; github
+this for demo git &amp; github.